DevelopApple/Spring/README.md

+## Spring10

 Spring10 jailbreak for iOS 10.3.x

 For 64-bit devices prior to the iPhone 7 (A7 - A9)

 Made from off the shelf parts and shared research the jailbreak community!

+Spring10 utilizes Luca Todesco’s yalu102 KPP bypass and Siguza’s v0rtex exploit.

+This tool is a work in progress but you can use Cydia now “jailbreakd” daemon to this tool.